Credit: by Comfreak-51581m @ Pixabay

 Ten minutes or more is a good amount of time.
 This should be easier to do now as all those thoughts you have been carrying in your mind have been dumped on paper.

 Each time a reoccurring thought pops into your mind, remind yourself that the written notes are there, waiting for your return, so you do not need to keep thinking about your problems during this silent time.

 You should feel like a weight has been lifted off your shoulders.

 Take deep, slow breaths and allow peace to fill you for this moment in time.

 Step 4) Reframe the “Feeling Trapped” in Life -Look for the Positives

-Take all the negative, angry, and despair statements and write a corresponding positive that is true for you:
+Take all the negative, angry, and despairing statements and write a corresponding positive that is true for you.